 Self-care: It can be very hard to watch someone you love spiral downward into alcoholism.
 You may feel desperate and alone, terrified of what the future may hold.
 These are all normal feelings.
 Seek out a therapist and community support groups such as Al-Anon and Nar-Anon, which are designed to help families of alcoholics recover.

-Treatment options: Spend some time researching inpatient programs that treat both the physical and psychological manifestations of alcoholism.
-Try to find a center that has been around a long time and has high success rates for alcoholism.
+Treatment options: Spend some time researching inpatient treatment centers and hospitals that treat both the physical and psychological manifestations of alcoholism.
+Try to find a treatment center or hospital that has been around a long time and has high success rates for alcoholism.
 Then set up an appointment with an intake specialist to help you answer the questions you may have.

-An inpatient program that offers both humane medical detox and addiction recovery services has been shown to be one of the most effective ways to help people struggling with addiction to alcohol or drugs recover.
-In an inpatient program, you’ll be far away from the stresses of everyday life. which will allow you to focus upon the one thing that matters most – getting better.
+An inpatient treatment center or hospital that offers both humane medical detox and addiction recovery services has been shown to be one of the most effective ways to help people struggling with addiction to alcohol or drugs recover.
+In an inpatient treatment center or hospital, you’ll be far away from the stresses of everyday life. which will allow you to focus upon the one thing that matters most – getting better.
 You’ll meet and work with others who have struggled with addiction and learn new ways to cope with cravings, develop life skills, and prevent relapse.

-When you come to us for help recovering from alcohol addiction, you’ll first undergo a variety of evaluations to allow us to best meet your needs.
+When you come to our treatment center for help recovering from alcohol addiction, you’ll first undergo a variety of evaluations to allow us to best meet your needs.
 Our medical evaluation will allow us to determine any complications that have been caused by your alcohol use, ascertain the level of physical addiction, and determine if there are other drugs in your system.
 The psychiatric evaluations will allow us to determine the existence of any co-occurring disorders and how psychologically addicted you are to alcohol.
-The results of these evaluations will allow us to gain a better picture of your needs and create a plan of care for your stay with us.
+The results of these evaluations will allow us to gain a better picture of your needs and create a plan of care for your stay at Highland Ridge Hospital.

 Detox is often the first step in treatment at Highland Ridge Hospital for people struggling with severe alcohol dependence.
-We’ll work with you to safely and effectively detox any drugs and alcohol out of your system while monitoring you around-the-clock for safety.
+We’ll work with you to safely and effectively detox any drugs and alcohol out of your system while monitoring you around-the-clock for safety while you receive treatment at our center.
 We practice medical detox to ensure that you’ll be safe and comfortable as your body withdraws from alcohol.

 Group therapy is the cornerstone for addiction recovery.
 In our inpatient program, you’ll attend a variety of groups that are designed to help you further your recovery from alcoholism.
-You’ll attend A.A. or N.A. groups along with process-based and psychoeducational groups that will allow you greater insight into the disease of addiction.
+You’ll attend A.A. or N.A. groups along with process-based and psychoeducational groups while at our treatment center that will allow you greater insight into the disease of addiction.

 Family therapy is very important for the recovery process as addiction impacts every member of the family.
 Family sessions will focus upon rebuilding broken bonds, allowing loved ones to express the ways in which your addiction has impacted their life, and education about addiction and recovery.
 We’ll also provide your loved ones with connections to community resources such as Al-Anon and Nar-Anon.